ericholscher/ericholscher.com/site/blog/drafts/sphinx-isnt-just-for-python.rst

 .. _Read the Docs: http://readthedocs.org/

-I think that actions speak louder than words, so here is a small sample of projects using Sphinx for things that aren't documenting Python code:
+I think that actions speak louder than words, so here is a small sample of projects using Sphinx for things that aren't documenting Python code.

 Creating your own language
 --------------------------